Universite-Gustave-Eiffel/PedSim/docs/Areas of improvement.rst

 Stairs or lifts
 ----------------------

 To improve the code, we could add stairs or lifts, that is to say, to have entrance and exit doors not only in the network boundary but also inside this one.
-Thus, we could generate or computed inflows and inflows inside the mesh.
+Thus, we could generate or computed inflows and outlows inside the mesh.

 Pedestrians counter
 ----------------------